-After the end of the initial functional verification phase, the GPM products of Level 1 to Level 3 have been opened for public access online at JAXA Earth Observation Satellite Data Distribution System "G-Portal" (https://www.gportal.jaxa.jp) from September 2014.
+After the end of the initial functional verification phase, the GPM products of Level 1 to Level 3 have been opened for public access online at JAXA Earth Observation Satellite Data Distribution System "G-Portal" (https://gportal.jaxa.jp/gpr/) from September 2014.
 We are updating GPM products by improvement algorithms and continuously calibration and validation.
-In addition, after GPM product version 5 release we start reprocessing TRMM product version 5 (algorithm version 8) which is long-term data set for more than 20 years consecutive from TRMM era to GPM era.
+In addition, we have reprocessed GPM and TRMM product which is long-term data set.